ChainSafe/chainbridge-core/README.md

 &nbsp;

+# Migration Notice
+Please note the Chainbridge-Core repo will be migrated to Sygma-Core as part of ongoing work to update the codebase.
+See [Sygma](https://github.com/sygmaprotocol) to learn more.

 Chainbridge-Core was born from and built to improve the maintainability and modularity of the existing version of [ChainBridge](https://github.com/ChainSafe/chainbridge).
 The fundamental distinction between the two is that Chainbridge-Core is more of a framework rather than a stand-alone application.

 &nbsp;